adaptivestone/framework-documentation/docs/06-Controllers/02-routes.md

 export default ControllerName;
 ```

-Similarly controller middlewares you can use middlewares with parameters
+Similarly to controller middlewares, you can use middlewares with parameters.

 :::note

-Rules for the design of middlewares with parameters are described in the subsection "Middleware"
+The rules for the design of middlewares with parameters are described in the subsection "Middleware".

 :::

-Sample
+Sample:

 ```javascript
 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";